 - Will you have a DJ?

-- Will you have music played from your personal playlist
+- Will you have music playing from your personal playlist

 - Will you have a photographer?